pg-dotnet

 bash

-export PG_API_KEY="PG-API-your-key-here"
+export PG_API_KEY="PG-your-key-here"

 cd pg-dotnet